RIS-Assisted Physical Layer Security: Artificial Noise-Driven Optimization and Measurements: Introduction

 The number of studies that apply RISs for PLS has been rapidly increasing \cite{8723525, 9134962,10068724,10200914,10423876,kompostiotis2025optimizing}.
 For example, in \cite{8723525}, joint optimization of transmit beamforming and RIS phase shifts maximizes the secrecy capacity (SC).
 The secrecy outage probabilities of the RIS-assisted wireless communication with direct transmitter–receiver links are analyzed in \cite{9134962}.
 A low-complexity beamforming scheme that maximizes the SC while minimizing energy consumption is proposed in \cite{10068724}.
 The experimental studies show that tuning RIS phase shifts strengthens the legitimate link while weakening the eavesdropper's link \cite{10200914, 10423876}.
-Finally, \cite{kompostiotis2025optimizing} presents and experimentally validates a novel RIS phase-shift optimization method for multipath environments in RIS-assisted PLS systems.
+Furthermore, \cite{kompostiotis2025optimizing} presents and experimentally validates a novel RIS phase-shift optimization method for multipath environments in RIS-assisted PLS systems.
+To account for more realistic network environments, \cite{9439833} investigates the enhancement of PLS in RIS-aided networks under dynamic eavesdropper locations.
+Building upon this, the secrecy performance of RIS-assisted systems over Rician fading channels in the presence of spatially random eavesdroppers is analyzed in \cite{10387228}.
+Furthermore, \cite{10315044} employs stochastic geometry to evaluate the SC for randomly located eavesdroppers in simultaneously transmitting and reflecting RIS networks.